ErikKalkoken/evebuddy/README.md

 > [!NOTE]
 > Please note that the app can currently be only installed from the release page and is currently not available in any of the Android app stores.

+> [!IMPORTANT]
+> EVE Buddy needs unrestricted background usage in order to function probably.
+The reason is that Android otherwise  automatically suspends apps when you switch to another app.
+Then you can no longer add new characters, because it requires you to switch to your browser app, but EVE Buddy needs to keep running for the process to work.
+Also EVE Buddy needs to keep running in order to pick up events for notifications.
+Please also make sure you do not have Power saving mode enabled (e.g. on Samsung Galaxy), which would also restrict background app usage.

+Here is how to install EVE Buddy on your Android phone:

 1. Make sure you have enabled in settings that you can install from your web browser (For detailed instructions please see [How to install Unknown Sources applications in Android](https://www.appaloosa.io/blog/guides/how-to-install-apps-from-unknown-sources-in-android))
 1. Navigate to the github releases page in your mobile browser
 1. Select to download the latest EVE_Buddy.apk file from the release page (this can take a minute)